Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Results

 \subsection{Human Validation}

-In our paper, all automated evaluation is performed by \gpt.
-While LLMs are now commonly used in the community as evaluators~\cite{zheng2023judgingllmasajudgemtbenchchatbot,jain2023multi}, we perform additional human evaluations to ensure the veracity of our findings.
-Specifically, we instruct human annotators to comparatively evaluate a subset of 100 rewritten responses using the same criteria and 5-point likert scale detailed in Section~\ref{sec:eval-setup}.
+To complement our LLM-based evaluation, we instruct human annotators to comparatively evaluate a subset of 100 rewritten responses using the same criteria and 5-point Likert scale detailed in Section~\ref{sec:eval-setup}.

 \paragraph{Validation of \gpt~scores.} Five annotators, who are authors of the paper, annotated 40 conversations each, ensuring that each conversation in this subset was annotated by at least two human judges.
 The score obtained by a rewritten response is calculated as the average of the two annotator ratings it received.
+Instances are anonymized, so annotators can't distinguish between original and simulated endings.

-Over this subset, the scores assigned by models and humans are \emph{distributionally different} -- \gpt~was much more likely to assign an extreme score.
-In fact, in 82\% of cases it scored a (1) (response 1 is much better) or (5) (response 2 is much better), and zero scores of (3) (both responses are equally good or bad).
+Annotators often reported being ambivalent about their response due to the difficulty of making domain-specific judgments.
+For example, given long code blocks as candidate responses to a user prompt, it is often difficult to judge which one is better just by looking at it.
+In these cases, human annotators defaulted to the ``tie'' response (Likert score of 3).
+Following~\cite{srikanth-li-2021-elaborative}, we binarize the 5-point scale -- responses receiving scores less than three are deemed a loss, those receiving greater than three a win, and scores equal to three are dropped from the evaluation (since our annotators use this label as ``can't conclude'' rather than ``are equal'').

-In contrast, humans were often ambivalent (23\% of cases were assigned a score of 3), and were less frequently extreme (only 12\% received scores of 5 or 1).
-Part of the ambivalence of the human judges was due to the difficulties of making domain-specific judgments.
-For example, given two pieces of code that are candidate responses to a user query, it is often next to impossible to judge which one is better by purely looking at it.
-For these reasons, when computing inter-rater agreement between humans and \gpt, we dropped the conversations receiving a score of 3 from humans, and coarsened our 1-5 scale into a binary label following~\cite{srikanth-li-2021-elaborative} -- responses receiving scores less than three (loss), and those receiving a score greater than three (win).
-Over these samples, human and \gpt-based judgments received a Krippendorff's alpha of 0.61, showing moderate agreement.
-Thus, despite the calibration issues resulting from the well-known phenomenon of models exhibiting affinity for extreme distributions~\cite{zhang2024forcingdiffusedistributionslanguage}, we can confirm that \gpt\ based evaluations are reasonably aligned with human judgments.
+Agreement between human and \gpt-based judgments received a Krippendorff's alpha of 0.67, showing moderate to strong agreement, demonstrating that the findings from our \gpt \ based evaluations are trustworthy.\footnote{Including ties, alpha reduces to 0.52, still showing moderate agreement.}